unioslo/harborapi/docs/usage/methods/read.md

 When fetching a single resource, the method usually expects a resource identifier or name as the first parameter, and returns a single instance of the Pydantic model corresponding to the resource type.

+Each method's return type is documented in the [Endpoints Overview](../../endpoints/index.md)

 ```py
 import asyncio
 from harborapi import HarborAsyncClient